-As of De cember "Well-capitalized"

-2019 2018 Requirements
+Requirements "Well-capitalized" Requirements

-Risk-based capital requirement nts
+Risk-based capital requirements

-CET1 capital ratio 7.0% 6.4% 6.5%
+CET1 capital ratio 7.0% 6.5%

-Tier 1 capital ratio 8.5% 7.9% 8.0%
+Tier 1 capital ratio 8.5% 8.0%

-Total capital ratio 10.5% 9.9% 10.0%
+Total capital ratio 10.5% 10.0%

 Leverage requirements

-Tier 1 leverage ratio 4.0% 4.0% 5.0%
+Tier 1 leverage ratio 4.0% 5.0%

-SLR 3.0% 3.0% 6.0%
+SLR 3.0% 6.0%

-- As of December 2019, the CET1 capital ratio requirement included a minimum of 4.5%, the Tier 1 capital ratio requirement included a minimum of 6.0%, and the Total capital ratio requirement included a minimum of 8.0%.
-The requirements also included the capital conservation buffer of 2.5% and the countercyclical capital buffer, which the FRB has set to zero percent. - As of December 2018, the CET1 capital ratio requirement included a minimum of 4.5%, the Tier 1 capital ratio requirement included a minimum of 6.0%, and the Total capital ratio requirement included a minimum of 8.0%.
-The requirements also included the 75% phase-in of the capital conservation buffer of 2.5% and the countercyclical capital buffer of zero percent. - The "well-capitalized" requirements were the binding requirements for risk-based capital ratios as of December 2018 and were the binding requirements for leverage ratios as of both December 2019 and December 2018.
+- The CET1 capital ratio requirement includes a minimum of 4.5%, the Tier 1 capital ratio requirement includes a minimum of 6.0% and the Total capital ratio requirement includes a minimum of 8.0%.
+These requirements also include the capital conservation buffer requirements consisting of a 2.5% buffer and the countercyclical capital buffer, which the FRB has set to zero percent. - The "well-capitalized" requirements are the binding requirements for leverage ratios.